 The U.S. Space and Rocket Center has the "Dare to Explore" exhibit that showcases what living on the moon and later, Mars, will be like.
 Along with the new exhibit that shows how science is leading to new exploration, you can stand under the National Historic Landmark Saturn V rocket in the Davidson Center for Exploration.
 Explore the Rocket Park and take advantage of the amazing history right in the Rocket City.
 Before you go, don’t forget to pick up your discount from the Huntsville/Madison County Visitor’s Center, or download your coupons directly to your phone with the digital Attractions Pass.

 Rainy Day Recreation at Midcity

 Just because you can't head to our golf courses, you can still swing away at Topgolf.
 The facility has 70 bays, more than 200 HDTVs and fun for the entire family.
 Plus their menu is delicious!
-High Point Climbing just opened at MidCity.
-They have climbing walls for all levels from beginners to pros.
+High Point Climbing is also at MidCity.
+They have climbing walls for all levels, from beginners to pros.
 They even constructed a giant Saturn V rocket to climb in the kid zone.
 Grab your shoes and chalk and climb some of their massive walls.
 MidCity is full of even more indoor fun with Dave & Buster's, and if you like bowling, Stars and Strikes is across the street!

 Bonus: Date night under the stars

-Word on the street is the Apollo 50th Exhibit and the INTUITIVE® Planetarium Show are the perfect pairing.
-The recently opened INTUITIVE® Planetarium replaces the IMAX theater formerly at the U.S. Space and Rocket Center, giving showgoers a chance to explore the beauty of our solar system from the comfiest of chairs.
-Every Friday, the Planetarium staff opens the theater for a very unique after hours show.
+The INTUITIVE® Planetarium replaces the IMAX theater formerly at the U.S. Space and Rocket Center, giving showgoers a chance to explore the beauty of our solar system from the comfiest of chairs.
+Every Friday, the Planetarium staff opens the theater for a very unique after-hours show.
 See all of their special showings including a Cocktails and Cosmos event each month (drinks not included with ticket purchased).